Our Miss Brooks: Television

 The show's full cast, minus Jeff Chandler, played the same characters in the television version (with most of the scripts adapted from radio), which continued to revolve largely around Connie Brooks' daily relationships with Madison High students, colleagues, and principal.
 Philip Boynton was played by Robert Rockwell, who also succeeded Jeff Chandler on the radio series.
 The television show, sponsored by General Foods, shifted focus later in its run, moving Connie Brooks and Osgood Conklin from a public high school to an exclusive private school in the fall of 1955.
 It also changed the title character's romantic focus; Gene Barry was cast as physical education teacher Gene Talbot, and Connie was now the pursued instead of the pursuer, although Mr. Boynton reappeared in several episodes before the season ended.

 Our Miss Brooks finished in Nielsen ratings that season at number 15 overall after previously ranking at number 23 in 1952–1953 and number 14 in 1953–1954.
 For the 1955–56 season, with the format change and Rockwell (as Boynton) replaced by Gene Barry, the ratings fell.
 To rectify their mistake, the producers brought back Rockwell as Boynton in midseason, but it did not help.
 The show was cancelled in the spring of 1956.
 However, in the theatrical film Our Miss Brooks released by Warner Bros. in the same year, Connie and Mr. Boynton were finally engaged to be married.
+The film disregarded the format change of the final television season, concluded Miss Brooks' story at Madison High School.